factor/factor/contrib/space-invaders/readme.txt

 This will run much faster.

 'Backspace' inserts a coin and '1' is the one player button.
-It currently stops working at the point where it displays the invaders and I'm working on fixing this.
+The left and right arrow keys move and the left control key fires.

 If the ROM file you have is split into seperate files, you will need to merge them into one 'invaders.rom' file.
 From Windows this is done